Close

 Navigating France's Strategic Immigration Framework

-As a key member of the Schengen Area, France maintains a structured yet accessible visa policy that welcomes millions of international visitors annually.
+As a key member of the Schengen Area, France maintains a structured yet accessible visa policy divided into short-stay visas covering trips of 90 days or less within any 180-day period, and long-stay visas for stays beyond 90 days for work, study, family reunification, or other purposes.
 Whether you're exploring the châteaux of the Loire Valley, attending business conferences in Lyon, or pursuing academic excellence at the Sorbonne, proper visa preparation ensures seamless entry.
+From April 10, 2026, the EU Entry/Exit System will be fully operational at all French border points, replacing passport stamps with biometric registration.
+Later in 2026, visa-exempt travelers will need ETIAS travel authorization alongside the Entry/Exit System.

 Professional Visa Services Overview